How to make someone fall in love with you again

-If you were resorting to any of these behaviours - regardless of what's happened - I hope you can see that they only make it more unlikely that your partner will fall in love with you again.
+If you were resorting to any of these behaviours – regardless of what’s happened – I hope you can see that they only make it more unlikely that your husband or wife will fall in love with you again.

 So, here are some tips to help you break the pattern of automatically going down the road of blaming and shaming…